crxssed7/notable-figures/figures/Bjarne Stroustrup.md

 From 2002 to 2014, Stroustrup was the College of Engineering Chair Professor in Computer Science at Texas A&M University.
 From 2011, he was made a University Distinguished Professor.

-From January 2014 to April 2022, Stroustrup was a technical fellow and managing director in the technology division of Morgan Stanley in New York City and a visiting professor in computer science at Columbia University.As of July 2022, Stroustrup is a full professor of Computer Science at Columbia University.
+From January 2014 to April 2022, Stroustrup was a technical fellow and managing director in the technology division of Morgan Stanley in New York City and a visiting professor in computer science at Columbia University.

+As of July 2022, Stroustrup is a full professor of Computer Science at Columbia University.

 ## C++
 Stroustrup is best known for his work on C++.
 In 1979, he began developing C++ (initially called "C with Classes").
 In his own words, he "invented C++, wrote its early definitions, and produced its first implementation [...] chose and formulated the design criteria for C++, designed all its major facilities, and was responsible for the processing of extension proposals in the C++ standards committee."
 C++ was made generally available in 1985.
 For non-commercial use, the source code of the compiler and the foundation libraries was the cost of shipping (US$75); this was before Internet access was common.
-Stroustrup also published a textbook for the language in 1985, The C++ Programming Language.The key language-technical areas of contribution of C++ are:
+Stroustrup also published a textbook for the language in 1985, The C++ Programming Language.

+The key language-technical areas of contribution of C++ are: